Jacobinte Swargarajyam: Production

 The film was officially announced on 29 October 2015, which would be the third film collaboration of Nivin Pauly and Vineeth Sreenivasan after the successful films Thattathin Marayathu (2012) and Oru Vadakkan Selfie (2015).
 Gautham Vasudev Menon was confirmed in a role in the film, which was to be his acting debut.
-Later, Menon was replaced by Ashwin K. Kumar.
+Later, Menon was replaced by Ashwin Kkumar.
 Vineeth explained "...Gautham Menon Sir was supposed to do an important role in our film.
 We got his dates and the shoot was planned for the first week of December in Dubai..
 But then, Chennai Floods happened, airport was shut down and we couldn't bring him in.
 Rescheduling became impossible after that, due to several reasons,".
 Vineeth initially planned to essay the lead role of Jerry Jacob by himself beside directing the film.
 He happened to narrate the plot to Nivin in a casual conversation during the time when they were working in Oru Vadakkan Selfie (2015).
 After which, Nivin showed interest in Jerry but Vineeth was skeptical about casting him, but eventually did.
 Actor Aju Varghese joined as assistant director in the film.

 Vineeth wrote the screenplay based on a real life incident of a NRI Malayali businessman Jacob Zachariah and his family after a business partner cheated them.
 Nivin Pauly's character is inspired by Gregory Jacob, Zachariah's son and friend to Vineeth.
 Beside Nivin, the film has Renji Panicker, Aima Rosmy Sebastian, Lakshmi Ramakrishnan, Sreenath Bhasi and Stacen portraying the family.
 Filming took place in Dubai, Ernakulam, and Ooty.